PatrickG0308/PP5-FairwayFinds/README.md

 ### CSS

- - Custom CSS was written on large chunks of this site to make it as close to the wireframes as I felt it needed to be.
+ - Custom CSS was written on large chunks of this site.

 ### JavaScript